fbecart/zinoma/README.md

     build: [ npm install ]
 ```

-In this example, the target `npm_install` will be skipped if `package.json` and `package-lock.json` were not modified since the last execution of `zinoma npm_install`.
+In this example, running `zinoma npm_install` once will execute `npm install`.
+Subsequent runs of `zinoma npm_install` will return immediately -- until `package.json` or `package-lock.json` are modified.

 #### `targets.<target_name>.output_paths`

-Lists locations where this target will produce its artifacts.
+This keyword lists the locations where this target will produce its artifacts.
 Similarly to `targets.<target_name>.input_paths`, it should be an array of strings, each representing the path to a file or directory.

 If the `--clean` flag is provided to `zinoma`, the files or directories specified in `output_paths` will be deleted before running the build flow.

 The incremental build takes in account the `output_paths`.
-Just like with `targets.<target_name>.input_paths`, if any of the target output paths were altered since its previous successful execution, its state will be invalidated and its build will be run again.
+Just like with `targets.<target_name>.input_paths`, if any of the target output paths were altered since its previous successful execution, the target state will be invalidated and its build will be run again.

 __Example__